 Hours 8:30 a.m. to 5 p.m., Monday-Friday

-The Pro Se Assistance Program is closed on federal holidays and for Invention-Con on August 17, 2018 * Please note: The Pro Se Assistance Program will not be accepting appointments that day after Thanksgiving, November 23, 2018 or the day after Christmas, December 26, 2018 and during mandatory building closures due to inclement weather.
+The Pro Se Assistance Program is closed on federal holidays. * Please note: The Pro Se Assistance Program will not be accepting appointments that day after Thanksgiving, November 23, 2018 or the day after Christmas, December 26, 2018 and during mandatory building closures due to inclement weather.

 Our physical address is 600 Dulany Street, Alexandria, Virginia, 22313.
 In-person visitors will need to enter the main Madison Building and proceed to the security desk on the first floor of the west wing and request access.
 You will need a valid form of photo identification that complies with the REAL ID Act.
 Important note: not all state-issued driver's licenses or identification cards comply with the REAL ID Act.
 For more information, see our visitor access information page.